Virginia

 ID requirements also apply to early voters who vote at the General Registrar’s Office or at a satellite voting location.
 Note that you can use an expired Virginia driver’s license for voting purposes.

 Voters do not need an ID to register to vote.
-However, voters must sign an ID Confirmation Statement and then can vote normally.
-If the voter does not have an acceptable ID and refuses to sign an ID Confirmation Statement, the voter must vote a provisional ballot.
+However, voters must have a qualified ID or sign an ID Confirmation Statement and then can vote normally.
+If the voter does not have an acceptable ID and refuses to sign an ID Confirmation Statement, the voter must vote a provisional ballot and then provide an ID or signed statement by noon on the Friday after the election to have their ballot counted.

 If You Have Moved Within Your State